VitodAlighieri/dotfiles/README.md

 - Cross-Platform: Designed to work on various UNIX-like systems, ensuring consistency in different environments.
 - Easily Extensible: Modular playbooks allow easy addition and customization of configurations.
 - Version Controlled: All changes are tracked, enabling easy rollback and version management.

 ## File structure

+One of the objectives of these dotfiles is to make their management as easy as possible.
+One of the key factors to do so has been the rigorous organization, this being as standard, common and symmetrical as possible, in addition to this documentation.

+The system structure is as follows:

  - `main.yml`: Entry point of the dotfiles instalation.